jchen790/FLECKS-Prototype/README.md

 - [RecordRTC](https://github.com/muaz-khan/RecordRTC): captured audio from mic and prepared it for streaming
 - [Google TTS API](https://github.com/zlargon/google-tts): created custom audio responses

-Bootstrap and jQuery were used to keep the front-end 'clean' and responsive.
+Bootstrap and jQuery were used to keep the front-end clean and responsive.